 Some of the common questions we encounter while building cybersecurity programs for organizations include: What is the NIST cybersecurity framework exactly?
 What do the functions of the NIST CSF help us achieve?
 How does one develop the NIST cybersecurity framework roadmap?

-For those of you who want to learn more about the framework, Axio Global provides here a guide to understanding the NIST CSF functions and answers some commonly asked questions pertaining to the cyber risk management framework.
+For those of you who want to learn more about the framework, we here at Axio Global provide a guide to understanding the NIST CSF functions and answers some commonly asked questions pertaining to the cyber risk management framework.
 Understanding what the NIST CSF functions are, and why they are important is a critical step in getting started with the framework.

 The NIST Cybersecurity Framework (CSF) is voluntary guidance aiming to help organizations better manage and reduce cybersecurity risk.
 It is based on existing standards, guidelines, and practices that have proven to be effective in improving the cybersecurity strength.
 Implementing the NIST CSF is a great way to introduce structure into an organization’s cybersecurity program and enhance their ability to effectively tackle cyber events with minimum damage and prevent their occurrence in the future.